danklammer/danklammer.github.io/about.md

 More recently, I co-founded a web startup, [Tackk Inc](/tackk), and built web services and apps for millions of users.

 Creating simple, well-designed, fast digital products for the world to use makes me happy...
 Need more info?
-Grab [my résumé].
+Grab [my résumé](/files/danklammer-resume.pdf){:rel="nofollow"}.

 <h4 class="mt5 pt2 bold">About this website</h4>